susom/redcap-em-export-repeating-data/README.md

 The specified forms and filters are processed in multiple passes, as follows
 1. First the specification is searched for instruments that are linked by an "Instance Select" action tag.
-   SQL is generated that joins all child instruments to the parent using the relationships specified in the action tag and also applying any relevant filters.
+   SQL is generated that inner joins all child instruments to the parent using the relationships specified in the action tag and also applying any relevant filters<sup>*</sup>.
    This SQL is then cached for later use.
 2. In the second pass, the outer select is generated with columns in the user-specified order.
    The resulting SQL fragment is then stashed in a variable for reference later